TheAdamRivers/Epstein-GPT/README.md

 # ---------- Chat UI ----------

 if "messages" not in st.session_state:
-    # Each message: {"role": "user" | "assistant" | "system", "content": str}
     st.session_state.messages: List[Dict[str, str]] = []
     st.markdown(
         "#### Welcome\n"
-        "_EpsteinGPT is an experimental, local‑first research assistant.
-Responses may be slow and should be independently verified._"
+        "_EpsteinGPT is an experimental, local‑first research assistant. "
+        "Responses may be slow and should be independently verified._"
     )

-# Render existing history
 for msg in st.session_state.messages:
     role = msg["role"]
     if role not in ("user", "assistant"):